Skip to main content

 Flow cytometry and immunohistochemistry

-For both flow cytometry and immunocytochemistry, samples of cells are treated with antibodies, which are proteins that stick only to certain other proteins on cells.
-For immunocytochemistry, the cells are then looked at under a microscope to see if the antibodies stuck to them (meaning they have these proteins), while for flow cytometry a special machine is used.
+For both flow cytometry and immunohistochemistry (IHC), samples of cells are treated with antibodies, which are proteins that stick only to certain other proteins on cells.
+For IHC, the cells are then looked at with a microscope to see if the antibodies stuck to them (meaning they have these proteins), while for flow cytometry a special machine is used.

-These tests look at the chromosomes (long strands of DNA) inside the cells.
-Normal human cells contain 23 pairs of chromosomes, each of which are a certain size and stain a certain way.
-AML cells sometimes have chromosome changes that can be seen under a microscope or found with other tests.
-Recognizing these changes can help identify certain types of AML and can be important in determining a patient’s outlook.
+Some tests look at the chromosomes inside the cells.
+Chromosomes are long strands of DNA that contain our genes.
+Normal human cells have 23 pairs of chromosomes, each of which are a certain size and look a certain way.
+AML cells sometimes have chromosome changes that can be seen by a microscope or found with other tests.
+Recognizing these changes can help identify certain types of AML and might also be important in determining a person’s outlook and treatment options.

-Cytogenetics: In this test, the cells are looked at under a microscope to see if the chromosomes have any abnormalities.
-A drawback of this test is that it usually takes about 2 to 3 weeks because the cells must grow in lab dishes for a couple of weeks before their chromosomes can be viewed.
+Cytogenetics (karyotyping): In this test, the cells are looked at with a microscope to see if the chromosomes have any abnormalities.
+It usually takes about 2 to 3 weeks for the cells to grow in lab dishes before their chromosomes can be viewed.

 The results of cytogenetic testing are written in a shorthand form that describes the chromosome changes: